Baratza Virtuoso Burr Grinder Review

 It has the same 40 grind settings as the Virtuoso, but it lacks consistency at the extremes of the spectrum – that means less accurate grinding for both espresso and French press.

 It’s still a good choice if you want quality performance, but for more attuned fanatics, it may not be enough.

 Another and newer option, that’s worth checking out if you’re contemplating brewing a lot is the Baratza Sette.

 The final verdict

 Ultimately, the Baratza Virtuoso is a straightforward grinder that excels, when it comes to brewing stuff like pour over, French press and Aeropress at home.

-It doesn’t have the fanciest features, but it gets get the basics right.
+It doesn’t have the fanciest features, but it gets the basics right.

 Some people do use the Virtuoso for espresso as well, but it requires a bit experimenting and calibration.
-It’s nice to have the option, nonetheless.
+It’s good to have the alternative, in any case.

-As an added bonus, Baratza is renowned for their excellent customer service, making the Virtuoso a very attractive grinder for somebody looking for an upgrade.
+As an added bonus, Baratza is renowned for their admirable customer service, making the Virtuoso a very alluring grinder for a person who’s looking for an upgrade.